underscoren/barodocs/README.md

  5. Run `node server.js`
  6. Open up a web browser and nagivate to [localhost:8000](http://localhost:8000)

+Note: `Content/Items/Fabricators/fabricators.xml` has a typo on line 50 that prevents the xml parser from reading to the end of the file.
+It will probably be fixed in the next update, but for the meantime, remove it manually before running the scraper.

 ## TODO

  - Create ContentParsers for all the other content types (currently only Items are parsed)
  - Parse the rest of the tags found in Item ContentParser
  - Allow the user to specify `barotraumaPath`, `contentPackPath` and `languagePath` using command line arguments (yargs library?)
- - Add individual pages to web app
+ - Improve individual pages to web app
- - Add hover elements to web app
+ - Improve hover elements to web app
  - Bundle all the javascript into one file (webpack? browserify?)
+ - Use react instead of creating all html elements with jquery
+ - Alternatively, pre-generate html elements inside items.json